Darkglass-Electronics/Plugin-Dev-Setup/README.md

 ## Under the hood

 Developing for Anagram means developing for a Linux-embed ARMv8.2 64-bit multi-core system, with 4 "little" CPU cores dedicated to system and graphics and 2 "big" CPU cores dedicated to audio.
-Inside there is a Linux 6.1 PREEMPT_RT kernel with glibc 2.34.
+Inside there is a Linux 6.1 PREEMPT_RT kernel with (g)libc 2.34.

 For audio [JACK2](https://jackaudio.org/) runs as the audio server, with [mod-host](https://github.com/mod-audio/mod-host/) on top taking care of plugin loading and management.
-On top we have our custom UI based on [LVGL](https://lvgl.io/), running on a separate process from the audio server and plugin host.
+Then on top we have our custom UI based on [LVGL](https://lvgl.io/), running on a separate process from the audio server and plugin host.

 The only supported plugin format at the moment is [LV2](https://lv2plug.in/).
 We have a few LV2 Extensions at [github.com/Darkglass-Electronics/LV2-Extensions](https://github.com/Darkglass-Electronics/LV2-Extensions/).